mcuntz/ncvue/README.rst

 ==================================
 ..
   pandoc -f rst -o README.html -t html README.rst
-  As docs/src/readme.rst:
-    replace _customtkinter_small with _customtkinter_screenshot
-    remove all _small in figures
-    replace
-      higher resolution images can be found in the documentation_ with
-      click on figures to open larger pictures

 A minimal GUI for a quick view of netCDF files.
 Aiming to be a drop-in replacement for ncview_ and panoply_.